 Fourth Grade Reading and Math

-As the National Assessment of Educational Progress (NAEP) scores show, Virginia fourth-graders as a group have consistently exceeded the national average in reading and math.
+As the National Assessment of Educational Progress (NAEP) scores show, Virginia fourth-graders as a group have consistently exceeded the national average in reading and math, with scores that have also generally continued to improve since 2003.

 Why is This Important?